Tej Pratap bombards Prez with postcards seeking Lalu's release | Politics

-Yadav, the elder son of former chief ministers Prasadand Rabri Devi, on Thursday marched to the General Post Officehere, along with hundreds of supporters who carried bundles ofpostcards addressed to President Ramnath Kovind seekingrelease of the jailed party supremo.
+Yadav, the elder son of former chief ministers Prasadand Rabri Devi, on Thursday marched to the General Post Officehere with his supporters who carried bundles of postcardsaddressed to the President seeking release of the jailed partysupremo.

 ''We are here with lakhs of 'azadi patras' (petitionsseeking freedom) in the interests of a socialist movement thatis being undertaken in Bihar.
 We hope the President will heedthe voice of the people,'' said Yadav, who is known to be adoting son to the RJD boss.